influitive/sprout-wrap/README.md

 * Slides from @hiremaga's [lightning talk on Sprout](http://sprout-talk.cfapps.io/) at Pivotal Labs in June 2013
 * [Railscast on chef-solo](http://railscasts.com/episodes/339-chef-solo-basics) by Ryan Bates (PAID)

+### 8. For iTerm2 settings to update

+You need to manually update.
+Open preferences and load the file "Code/infl/devops/recipes/templates/"

+yep, kinda sucks.